silvae86/silvae86.github.io/_pages/teaching/slides/git/basics/index.md

 - Keeps your code safe and bugs easy to blame 👻, as the authors of all changes are recorded!

 .footnote[.red[*]We will cover some basics of Git usage in these slides.
-More advanced usage can be explored in the bibliography]
+More advanced usage can be explored in the bibliography.]

 ---
 name: none-vs-centralized-vs-distributed